briantracy/DVDScreenSaver/README.md

 Trouble Shooting
 ----------------
-o Sometimes you have to select the screen saver within System Preferences, then quit System Preferences, and restart for the saver to load.
+1. Sometimes you have to select the screen saver within System Preferences, then quit System Preferences, and restart for the saver to load.